Sliding Speed Influences Electrovibration-Induced Finger Friction Dynamics on Touchscreens: Methodology

 Here, $v(s)$ and $F_f(s)$ are the Fourier transform of the finger vibration as velocity signal and friction generated due to finger electrovibration interaction, $H_f(s)$ is the transfer function between them, $m$ is finger-moving mass, $b$ is finger damping, and $k$ is finger stiffness.
 The moving mass of the finger represents the effective mass of the subcutaneous finger pad, while the damping and stiffness correspond to the viscosity and elasticity of the fingertip pulp~\cite{hajian1997identification}.
 Figure~\ref{fig: Mechanical model} shows an example finger mechanical response obtained when the display was explored with 40~mm/s sliding speed and 0.2~N applied force.
-The finger mechanical model parameters for the response are $m = 0.0015$~Kg, $b = 1.3 $~Ns/m, $k = 444$~N/m.
-Our findings matched the mechanical response, their derived mass, spring, and damping values reported in the previous studies~\cite{hajian1997identification,wiertlewski2012mechanical,grigorii2021data}, even though there are other techniques to excite and measure the finger response.
+The finger mechanical model parameters for the response are $m = 0.0015$~Kg, $b = 1.3$~Ns/m, $k = 444$~N/m.
+Our findings matched the mechanical response, their derived mass, spring, and damping values reported in the previous studies~\cite{hajian1997identification,wiertlewski2012mechanical,grigorii2021data}, despite differences in their excitation and measurement techniques.